qooxdoo/qooxdoo/docs/core/defining_properties.md

        * @param {qx.core.Object} thisObj
        */
       getAsync(property, thisObj) {
-        //optional
+        //You don't have to define this function at all.
+        //If you do, this is like returning `true` from your `supportsGetAsync` method,
+        //otherwise it's like returning `false`.
       }
     }
   }
 }
 ```

 This is known as inline or explicit property storage.
-This internally uses `qx.core.property.ExplicitPropertyStorage`, which simply defers to the `get` and `set` functions in your definition.
+This internally uses `qx.core.property.ExplicitPropertyStorage`,
+which simply defers to the `get`, `set`, `setAsync` functions in your definition.

 ## Internal methods